-- Scoop and roll dough, a heaping 1.5 Tablespoons of dough each, into balls.
+- Scoop and roll dough, a heaping 1.5 Tablespoons (about 35-40g) in size, into balls.
 To ensure a thicker cookie, make the balls taller than they are wide (almost like a cylinder or column).
 Arrange 2-3 inches apart on the baking sheets.
 The cookie dough is certainly sticky, so wipe your hands clean after every few balls of dough you shape.

 - Bake the cookies for 11-12 minutes or until the edges appear set and the centers still look soft.
 Tip: If they aren’t really spreading by minute 9, remove them from the oven and lightly bang the baking sheet on the counter 2-3x.
 This helps initiate that spread.
 Return to the oven to continue baking.

 - Cool cookies for 5 minutes on the baking sheet.
 During this time, I like to press a few more chocolate chips into the tops of the warm cookies.
 (This is optional and only for looks.)
 Transfer to cooling rack to cool completely.
 The cookies will slightly deflate as they cool.

 - Cover leftover cookies tightly and store at room temperature for up to 1 week.

 - Make Ahead & Freezing Instructions: You can make the cookie dough and chill it in the refrigerator for up to 3 days (step 3).
 Baked cookies freeze well for up to 3 months.
 Unbaked cookie dough balls freeze well for up to 3 months.
 Bake frozen cookie dough balls for an extra minute, no need to thaw.
 Check out my tips + tricks for how to freeze cookie dough.